mathie/mathie.github.io/_drafts/transactional-analysis-for-geeks.markdown

   the first participant is engaged as an Adult <-> Adult, but the respondent is really in the Child ego state and responds as they would to a Parent.
 This transaction often results in conflict.

-A "game" is a sequence of transactions that between two parties that lead to a predetermined outcome.
+A "game" is a sequence of transactions that occurs between two or more parties and leads to a predetermined outcome.
 Though not done consciously, both parties subconsciously know the outcome of the game and act their parts in it.
-Since this behaviour is subconscious, it's always enacted between the Parent and Child ego states of the participants, since the Adult ego is the conscious awareness.
-Eric Berne's best known book, [Games People Play][] defines a catalogue of well known games, describing the roles played in each, and the payoff that the players are looking for.
+Since this behaviour is subconscious, it's always enacted between the Parent and Child ego states of the participants, as the Adult ego is the conscious awareness.
+Eric Berne's best known book, [Games People Play][] defines a catalogue of common games, describing the roles played in each, and the payoff that the players are looking for.

 ## Counselling For Geeks